lbke/ssr-theory/readme.md

 ### "Server-Side Rendering"

 Next.js vision of request-time rendering is representative of what can be found in the industry.
 Note that for Next.js, SSR means request-time rendering specifically, while SSG (Static Site Generation) is preferred for build-time rendering.
-In this article, in accordance with our earlier definition, we prefer to be

 ### Incremental Static Regeneration

 Formally, Incremental Static Rendering alleviates both the rule of finiteness and the rule of staticness for build-eligibility.
 Instead of rendering all the pages at build-time, you render them only on-demand.
-You can also rerender the pages more frequently, without rebuilding everything.
+You can also re-render the pages more frequently, without rebuilding everything.

-Since the number of requests that can hit your website is finite in a finite amount of time, it allows you to stretch the build time infinitely.
+Since the number of requests that can hit a website is finite in a finite amount of time, it allows to stretch the build time infinitely.

 Note: there is still a very minor hypothesis, that people don't spam your website with so many different requests that it saturates your ability to render the pages.
 More formally, that they don't map $R_{getter}$ faster than $|R_{getter}|*t_{render}$.